guttih/voffcon/docs/device-setup.md

  9. Select the COM port the device is connected to.
  10. Select from the menu File -> New to create a new sketch.
  11. Open the program "device_server.ino"  you downloaded.
- 12. Copy all text and paste it into the new sketch in the arduino IDE.
+ 12. Copy all text in the downloaded file and paste it into the new sketch in the arduino IDE.
- 13. Change the following values (Some of the missing values were changed for you, if you are using windows).
+ 13. Change the following values (if you are using windows, Ardos will try to change some of the values automaticly for you).
  14. Find these values and replace them with information about your system.

         IPV4_IPADDRESS  : (IP) Provide an ip address (IPV4) which you want the device to ask operating system for.
-        PORT_NUMBER     : (Port) Provide the port number you want the device to listen and serve from IPV4_GATEWAY    : (Default Gateway) The device needs to know the default gateway it will be using.
+        PORT_NUMBER     : (Port) Provide the port number you want the device to listen and serve from.
+        IPV4_GATEWAY    : (Default Gateway) The device needs to know the default gateway it will be using.
         IPV4_SUBNET     : (Subnet mask / netmask) The subnet mask it is on.
         WIFI_ACCESSPOINT: (SSID) Service set identifier of the wifi network the device will be connecting to.
         WIFI_PASSWORD   : (SSID password) The password to your wifi network.
- 15. Compile and send the Device Server program to the device.
+ 15. Compile, build and send the Device Server program to the device.

   Now the device has been setup and you should be able to connect to it.